Configuration and deployment¶

 .

-The same effect can be achieved programmatically by supplying the override configuration to the
+The same effect can be achieved programmatically by supplying the override configuration

-container component via its components
+to the container component via its components

 constructor argument.
-This is very useful when writing
+This is very

-mailer in your test
+mailer in your test suite configuration to test that the application

-suite configuration to test that the application correctly sends out emails (and to prevent them
+correctly sends out emails (and to prevent them from actually being sent to

-Defining multiple services¶
+Defining multiple services

-New in version 4.1.0.
+Added in version 4.1.0.

-Sometimes it may be more convenient to use a single configuration file for launching your
+Sometimes it may be more convenient to use a single configuration file for launching

-application with different configurations or entry points.
-To this end, the runner supports the
+your application with different configurations or entry points.
+To this end, the runner

 dictionary with a services

-dictionary at the top level of the configuration file
+dictionary at the top level

-and either setting the ASPHALT_SERVICE
+of the configuration file and either setting the ASPHALT_SERVICE

-environment variable or by passing the --service
+variable or by passing the --service

 (or -s

 ) option when launching the runner.
-This approach provides the additional advantage of

-allowing the use of YAML references, like so:
+This approach provides the additional advantage of allowing the use of YAML references,

 ---